Markets Field: Layout

-The refurbished Main Stand holds 1,350 spectators for the home supporters and contains a corporate box.
+The refurbished Main Stand holds 1,340 spectators for the home supporters and contains a corporate box.
 The new tunnel and dressing rooms are under the Main Stand and there are three turnstiles named after Limerick football legends.
-Away supporters are housed in a new stand with 300 seats behind the Geraldine Villas goal.
-The Popular side and the Cathedral End are both banked standing areas, with the former behind the dugouts and the latter housing the scoreboard.
+Opposite the main stand is the Popular Side, where the team dugouts and television gantry are located.
+Away supporters were previously housed in a demountable stand, with 360 seats, behind the Geraldine Villas goal and entered through a gate at this end.
+In November 2022, a row of seats in the demountable stand collapsed during the 2022 First Division play-off final between Galway United and Waterford F.C., bringing the game to a halt in order to evacuate the stand.
+As of February 2025, this stand remains closed to supporters.
+The Popular Side and the Cathedral End are both banked standing areas, with the former behind the dugouts and the latter housing the scoreboard.
 In 2016 the playing surface won the FAI Pitch of the Year Award.
+The ground itself has no car parking.